ElijahLynn/sourcegraph-vim/README.md

 ## Setup

-To install Sourcegraph for Vim, clone `sourcegraph-vim` into your .vim/bundle folder (assumes you are using a Vim package manager):
+To install Sourcegraph for Vim, clone `sourcegraph-vim` into your .vim/bundle folder (assumes you are using a Vim package manager, such as [Pathogen](https://github.com/tpope/vim-pathogen) or [Vundle](https://github.com/VundleVim/Vundle.vim)):

 ```shell
 git clone https://github.com/sourcegraph/sourcegraph-vim.git ~/.vim/bundle/sourcegraph-vim